Autopsy backlog plagues Mississippi, with worst delays in US – KION546

 The National Association of Medical Examiners, the office that accredits U.S. death investigations offices, dictates that 90% of autopsy reports should be returned within 60 to 90 days.

 Mississippi’s office has never been accredited.
-The majority of U.S. medical examiner agencies, which are chronically underfunded and face a shortage of forensic pathologists, are unaccredited.
-States such as Georgia have raised the alarm about autopsy report delays of up to six months.
+The majority of U.S. medical examiner agencies, underfunded and facing a shortage of forensic pathologists, are unaccredited.
+States such as Georgia have raised the alarm about report delays of up to six months.
 But nowhere is the issue more severe than in Mississippi.

-Mississippi’s delays are an “emergency-level” concern, said Dr. James Gill, the association’s 2021 president and a leader in the College of American Pathologists.
+Mississippi’s delays are an “emergency-level” concern, said Dr. James Gill, the association’s 2021 president.
 “That’s a disaster situation where you need to do something drastic.”

-Public Safety Commissioner Sean Tindell is a former Mississippi Court of Appeals judge who stepped into his role — overseeing the state medical examiner’s office, the highway patrol and other agencies — in May 2020.
-He called the backlog “unacceptable” and said he’s made eliminating it the top priority of his administration.
-He said working as a judge, he saw how trials were delayed while prosecutors awaited reports.
+Public Safety Commissioner Sean Tindell is a former Mississippi Court of Appeals judge who stepped into his role in May 2020.
+He said eliminating backlogs is his top priority.
+Working as a judge, he saw trials delayed while prosecutors awaited reports.

-“I knew it was bad,” he told the AP.
-“I didn’t know it was this bad.

 “Families deserve better.
-I’m sorry that they’ve had to experience delays in laying to rest loved ones, to getting closure in these cases, but we’re going to fix the problem.”
+I’m sorry that they’ve had to experience delays in laying to rest loved ones.”

 Tindell said he’s instituted a policy that all reports must be back within 90 days.
-Using contractor pathologists in other states, the office began working to whittle down the backlog.
+Using contractor pathologists in other states, the office began whittling down the backlog.
 Tindell said around 500 cases have been completed since summer.

-But Tindell — who has hired two new pathologists, started university recruiting efforts and streamlined staff duties — said it’s been a challenge trying to fix old problems while facing new ones: the pandemic and an unprecedented increase in violent crime.
+But Tindell said it’s a challenge trying to fix old problems while facing new ones: the pandemic and increasing violent crime.

 Mississippi saw 597 homicides in 2021 and 578 in 2020 — record numbers for the state of 3 million.
 That’s compared with 434 in 2019 and 382 in 2018.